kotori-y/Scopy/docs/user_guide.rst

 Installing the Scopy package
 -----------------------------
-Scopy has been successfully tested on Linux and Windows systems under python3 enviroment.
+Scopy has been successfully tested on Linux, OSX and Windows systems under Python3.6 and Python3.7

 Dependencies
 ~~~~~~~~~~~~